frank-martinez-27/BitFlare/README.md

 ![BitClout Logo](https://bitclout.com/assets/img/camelcase_logo.svg)

-# About FlareClout
+# About BitFlare

-FlareClout is an easy frontend for BitClout that you can host on CloudFlare Pages.
+BitFlare is an easy frontend for BitClout that you can host on CloudFlare Pages.

 * Click to Deploy (TODO)
 * No need to install the Node backend